-PROJECT SNAPSHOT Protecting an endangered plant
+Protecting an endangered plant species

-The endangered species Graptophyllum reticulatum (Buderim Holly) is found only in two locations on the sunshine coast, and occurs nowhere else in Australia.
+The endangered species Graptophyllum reticulatum (Buderim Holly) is found only in two locations on the Sunshine Coast, and occurs nowhere else in Australia.

-The future of this species has been strengthened by securing the protection of the remaining populations through purchasing land under the council's environmental levy land acquisition program.
-Populations of this species area now protected and managed by council within an environmental reserve.
+The future of this species has been strengthened by securing the protection of the remaining populations through purchasing land under the council's Environmental Levy land acquisition program.
+Populations of this species are now protected and managed by council within an Environmental Reserve.